i0Ek3/asrt/README.md

 > Assertation for Go.

-For now, this package is very simple, but just for now.
+`asrt` help you to do something you won't do, and laterly, we will support generic for `asrt`.

 ## Getting Started

 ### Install

-`go get "github.com/i0Ek3/asrt"`
+`go get -u "github.com/i0Ek3/asrt"`

 ### Usage